boom-army/docs/content/en/blog/build-diary-29/index.md

 ## Deep-Diving into Functionality: Wrestling the Digital Beast

-Our mastertweet threads have undergone a heavy-duty overhaul, akin to a surgical facelift.
-Now, the full thread remains as visible as a neon sign, even with the master tweet hogging the limelight.
-We've also forged a system for mastertweet and parenttweet caching to guarantee the permanence of tweet data, like some sort of unholy digital pact.
+Our mastermeep threads have undergone a heavy-duty overhaul, akin to a surgical facelift.
+Now, the full thread remains as visible as a neon sign, even with the master meep hogging the limelight.
+We've also forged a system for mastermeep and parentmeep caching to guarantee the permanence of meep data, like some sort of unholy digital pact.

-Furthermore, I've grappled with tweet data handling like a bull in a china shop.
-I've constructed a type policy for users, merged it with tweet data, and streamlined the user experience.
+Furthermore, I've grappled with meep data handling like a bull in a china shop.
+I've constructed a type policy for users, merged it with meep data, and streamlined the user experience.
 We've advanced caching on this front as well, although we're still sharpening this beastly blade.

 ## Expanding the DAO: Brave New World